wso2/docs-choreo-dev/en/developer-docs/docs/manage-message-brokers/create-choreo-managed-kafka-services.md

 !!! info "Note"
      - Kafka service creation is available only for paid {{ product_name }} users.
      - Kafka service billing will be included in your {{ product_name }} subscription, with pricing varying based on the service plan of the resources you create.
-For more details, see [Choreo Platform Services Billing](../references/choreo-platform-services-billing-and-upgrades.md#platform-service-billing-information).
+For more details, see [{{ product_name }} Platform Services Billing](../references/choreo-platform-services-billing-and-upgrades.md#platform-service-billing-information).

 ## Create a {{ product_name }}-managed Kafka service

 Follow the steps below to create a {{ product_name }}-managed Kafka service:

-1. Sign in to the [Choreo Console](https://console.choreo.dev).
+1. Sign in to the [{{ product_name }} Console](https://console.choreo.dev).
 2. In the header, click the **Organization** list.
 This opens the organization home page.
 3. In the left navigation menu, click **Resources** and then click **Message Brokers**.
 4. Click **+ Create**.